Gromov-Hausdorff limit of Wasserstein spaces on point clouds

 where $\lambda_n$ is the first non-trivial eigenvalue of the Graph Laplacian $\Delta_n$ and $D_n$ is the discrete \textit{Dirichlet energy} defined by

 \end{lemma} \begin{proof}

-This result is obtained using standard tools from the elliptic PDE literature (in this case in the graph setting), noticing that the first non-trivial eigenvalue of the graph Laplacian $\lambda_n$ is $C_{d}(\veps_n + \frac{\delta_n}{\veps_n})$-close to the first non-trivial eigenvalue of the Laplacian on the torus as it follows from \cite{BIK}.
+This result is obtained using standard tools from the literature of elliptic PDEs (in this case in the graph setting), noticing that the first non-trivial eigenvalue of the graph Laplacian $\lambda_n$ is $C_{d}(\veps_n + \frac{\delta_n}{\veps_n})$-close to the first non-trivial eigenvalue of the Laplacian on the torus as it follows from the main result in \cite{BIK} (see also \cite{trillos2018spectral}).

 \end{proof}

 \begin{proposition} Suppose that $ t \in [0,1] \mapsto (\rho_{n,t}, V_{n,t} )$ is a solution to the discrete continuity equation and that